youthinfront/youthinfront-site/_posts/blog/2018-02-21-3-organizing-a-protest.md

         subtitle: The basics.
         href: /difference-between-march-walkout.html
     - content:
+        title: Upcoming protests
+        subtitle: Information on three upcoming national student protest events
+        href: /how-to-organize-info-on-the-three-protests.html
+    - content:
         title: How do I join an existing movement?
         subtitle: "#teamwork"
         href: /how-to-join-an-existing-movement.html
+    - content:
+        title: How do I recruit?
+        subtitle: Tips on how to recruit others to your movement
+        href: /how-to-organize-how-to-recruit.html
     - content:
         title: How do I talk to administrators?
         subtitle: Don't be nervous!